beginning of content

 A thyroidectomy gives you the best chance of being free of cancer.
 You will no longer have the lump in your thyroid gland and any symptoms caused by the swelling should improve.

-The thyroid tissue that your surgeon removes will be examined under a microscope to find out if cancer is present.
+The thyroid tissue that your surgeon removes will be examined under a microscope to find out if cancer is present and if it is, which type.
 This will help decide on any further treatment.

 Are there any alternatives to surgery?